 Wilson Disease: Inability to maintain normal copper levels leads to neurologic signs and symptoms and liver disease

-Wilson disease is caused by a mutation in the ATP7B gene, which provides instructions for cells to make a protein that carries copper from the liver to other parts of the body and removes copper from tissues and organs.
-Copper is important for some functions, but excess amounts can be toxic and lead to liver disease and neurologic issues.
+Wilson disease is a disorder of copper metabolism caused by mutations in the gene, ATP7B.
+ATP7B produces a copper-transporter that controls the normal trafficking of copper in the body.
+Patients with Wilson disease accumulate copper in the liver causing neurologic signs and symptoms and liver disease that can progress to liver failure.
 Wilson disease is fatal if left untreated.
 Copper chelators are the current standard of care but can result in significant side effects, do not address the underlying cause of the disease, and have high rates of discontinuation.
-An estimated 50,000 people in the developed world are affected by Wilson disease.
+An estimated 50,000 people in our territories are affected by Wilson disease.

 UX701 was granted Orphan Drug Designation in the United States and European Union and Fast Track Designation in the United States.

 You are now leaving the Ultragenyx U.S. Website

 You are leaving the Ultragenyx U.S. website and being redirected to another Ultragenyx website outside of the U.S. The information on Ultragenyx websites outside of the U.S. is only appropriate for residents of the selected country website.